What is Direct Debit and eCheck?

-Direct debit, often referred to as ACH, eCheck or online check in the United States, is a form of payment where the customer gives you their bank account details along with permission to debit funds directly from their account.
-The rules that govern direct debit processing and eCheck processing vary from country to country.
+Direct debit, often referred to as ACH, eCheck, or online check in the United States, is a form of payment where the customer gives you their bank account details along with permission to debit funds directly from their account.
+The rules that govern direct debit (or eCheck) processing vary from country to country.
 Depending on where the customer lives and the type of permission given, direct debit can be used to pay an invoiced amount, to pre-pay an order or to arrange recurring payments.

 You collect bank account information from your customers by mail, internet, telephone or fax, and then submit the information to a bank or payment processor, who collects the payment on your behalf.